 By Maria Ribot (Managing Layout Editor) The Vertical and WIRED are collaborating to make the switch of the century.
 Both crews will swap to see what it’s like to fulfill each other’s roles and responsibilities.
 In these next couple of weeks, the WIRED crew will be in the journalism room, learning how to pitch, plan, write, layout, and publish news stories.
-Currently, the WIRED crew is beginning to write their pitched and approved stories, which will appear on the March 2019 issue of The Vertical, coming out in March.
+Currently, the WIRED crew is beginning to write their pitched and approved stories, which will appear on the March 2019 issue of The Vertical, which came out in March.
 The Nease Wired news broadcast show and The Vertical, the school newspaper, collaborated to switch places and experience what it’s like to be in each other’s place and appreciate the contributions that video and print journalism have in communications.
 Much of February for WIRED member consisted of producing stories, editing, and laying out in the computers while The Vertical staff members worked with WIRED to produce their very own package.
 Both WIRED and The Vertical were eager to make this switch for the purpose of experiencing a type of journalism that they are not used to.
 As the thought process and conceptualization of both stories and packages progressed, both teams realized how rigorous is the work to produce and publish either forms of journalism.
 This switch helped bring awareness to mainly print journalism, as it is becoming less popular among high school students.
 Stay tuned for the epic and iconic WIRED and Vertical switch!
 Follow us on Instagram at @nhsvertical and WIRED on @neasewirednews Update 1/29/19 The WIRED teams have started typing their stories into an official, shared document to start the editing and revision process.
 As the WIRED team drafts their stories, they progress through the interview and transcription process at the same time.
 After their first draft is done, they will endure the editing process, which will last until our Co-Publishers send off the newspaper files to go to print.
 Stay tuned for the epic and iconic WIRED and Vertical switch!
 Follow us on Instagram at @nhsvertical and WIRED on @neasewirednews Update 2/8/19 The WIRED teams have finished their second draft of their stories and have started receiving edits from The Vertical staff members and revising grammar and spelling throughout their stories.
 Once the editing process concludes, the WIRED team will face the computers and interact with our dear friend, InDesign to layout their story on an actual newspaper page.
 Stay tuned for the epic and iconic WIRED and Vertical switch!
 Follow us on Instagram at @nhsvertical and WIRED on @neasewirednews Update 2/15/19 The Nease Wired news broadcast show and The Vertical, the school newspaper, collaborated to switch places and experience what it’s like to be in each other’s place and appreciate the contributions that video and print journalism have in communications.
 Much of February for WIRED member consisted of producing stories, editing, and laying out in the computers while The Vertical staff members worked with WIRED to produce their very own package.
 Stay tuned for the epic and iconic WIRED and Vertical switch!
 Follow us on Instagram at @nhsvertical and WIRED on @neasewirednews Update 3/1/19 Both WIRED and The Vertical were eager to make this switch for the purpose of experiencing a type of journalism that they are not used to.
 As the thought process and conceptualization of both stories and packages progressed, both teams realized how rigorous is the work to produce and publish either forms of journalism.
 This switch helped bring awareness to mainly print journalism, as it is becoming less popular among high school students.
 Stay tuned for the epic and iconic WIRED and Vertical switch!
 Follow us on Instagram at @nhsvertical and WIRED on @neasewirednews Update 3/8 Newspaper staff members’ packages aired today!
 We couldn’t be more proud of our accomplishment that we’ve achieved.
 Video journalism requires a completely different area of expertise and it was definitely hard to cope with everyday challenges.
 Stay tuned for the epic and iconic WIRED and Vertical switch!
 Follow us on Instagram at @nhsvertical and WIRED on @neasewirednews Thank you WIRED and Mr. Cooler for this amazing opportunity and we are looking forward to working with you in the future!

 By Bre Jarvis (Editor-in-Chief) Senior year is the greatest year of your life: unless you’re a senior, of course.
 Sorry to crush your dreams, but being a senior just isn’t everything you’ve dreamed up in that innocent little mind of yours.
 So, to help prepare you for reality, I’ve prepared a list of some of the expectations you might have about senior year vs. the reality of actually being a senior.
 Expectation: underclassmen in the halls will part before you like the Red Sea Reality: you’re still trudging along at 1 mph with everybody else, the cheese-grater walls slowly scraping your flesh off Expectation: you’ll feel confident now that you’re one of the “big kids” Reality: you’re low-key terrified of every freshman wearing fake nails and Nike shorts Expectation: now that you’re a senior, you can do whatever you want Reality: the only “freedom” you really have is leaving 3 minutes before everyone else Expectation: your schedule will give you a chance to recover from junior year Reality: against your better judgement you signed up for every AP or honors course that you figured colleges would like the look of, and you can now taste your imminent and inevitable death Well, there you go: senior year in a nutshell.
 It’s a little disappointing, I know, but that doesn’t mean it can’t be great anyway!
 Even if senior year isn’t the fantasy you’ve dreamt up in your head, it still has its perks.
 Maybe it’s not perfect, but wouldn’t it be boring if it were?
 After all, it’s those small, slightly cringey moments that really end up being the most memorable.
 Photo Credits: Tenor, Gifer, Giphy, MegaStarFM